thekompanee/chamber/README.md

 want to store it in a public repository.

-If it weren't for this concern, managing settings would be trivial, easily solved use any number of approaches (e.g., [like using YAML and ERB in an initializer](http://urgetopunt.com/rails/2009/09/12/yaml-config-with-erb.html).
+If it weren't for this concern, managing settings would be trivial, easily solved use any number of approaches; e.g., [like using YAML and ERB in an initializer](http://urgetopunt.com/rails/2009/09/12/yaml-config-with-erb.html).

 I recommend adding a pattern like this to `.gitignore`: